RnbWd/chronic/RATIONALE.md

 ### Conclusion

 There is no one way to use the chronic.
 In fact, with a little boilerplate you could use these patterns in gulp or bud or anything similar.
 Thanks to [azer](https://github.com/azer) and [contra](https://github.com/contra) for writing 90% of this library (unknowingly)!!
-And I also wanted to thank [substack](https://github.com/substack) and [mafintosh](https://github.com/mafintosh) and [maxogen](https://github.com/maxogden) and [sindlehaus](https://github.com/sindresorhus) for inspiring me to actually release some shit, no matter how ridiculous the name.
+And I also wanted to mention [substack](https://github.com/substack) and [mafintosh](https://github.com/mafintosh) and [maxogen](https://github.com/maxogden) and [sindlehaus](https://github.com/sindresorhus) for inspiring me to actually release some shit, no matter how ridiculous the name.
 Please don't take this library seriously, unless you want to.
 I use it everyday.